If only you could mindread to get inside that head of his and work out exactly what’s going on.

 Am I being paranoid or is he losing interest?
 If he is withdrawing, what does it mean?
 It’s important to try and stay cool and keep your sense of perspective.

-If you do recognise a few of the signs below, it doesn’t mean he’s no longer into you.
+If you do recognize a few of the signs below, it doesn’t mean he’s no longer into you.

 Sure, some men will pull away when you show interest.
 But our attention towards someone can also naturally (and innocently) wax and wane depending on what else is going on in life at the time.